 Steps away from the O’Reilly’s frame home, at the southeast corner of Eighth Avenue and 42nd Street, the Home Bank had been doing business since 1883.
 Now bank officers looked to expand and improve with a new building.
 In February 1887 the Home Bank purchased the O’Reilly property for $10,000—approximately $237,000 in today’s dollars.

-There would be nothing cookie-cutter about the new Home Bank building, however.
+The new Home Bank building, would be equally creative.
 Completed in 1888, the granite clad structure pretended hard to be three stories rather than one.
 The Real Estate Record and Builders’ Guide took note of the gamble the bank made in the marginal neighborhood.
 “Just beyond 8th avenue there is an experiment which seems to be safe enough, whatever may be the fate of the quarter, in the shape of 'The Home Bank,’ though the title indicates the belief of the bankers that its neighbors will continue to be dwelling houses.”

 Thom & Wilson took the liberty of melding styles, invoking some displeasure on the part of the Real Estate Record and Builders’ Guide.